soarbear/Machine_Learning/README.md

 # Machine_Learning
-Machine learning sample source code tested under Google Colaboratory for learning and practice.
+Machine learning sample source code tested on Google Colaboratory for learning and practice.
 All tested on google colaboratory.
 Some examples are from "Machine Learning in Action" by Peter Harrington.

  ## kNN.